 Readers of print books absorb and remember more of the plot than readers of e-books do, according to a study that was presented in Italy in 2014.
 In an earlier study, print readers also scored higher in other areas, such as empathy, immersion in the book, and understanding of the narrative.
 Scientists believe this effect is related to the tactile sensation of holding a book in your hands.

-In other words, seeing and feeling how much progress you’ve made in the story, by virtue of the waxing and waning pages on either side of the book, can help readers feel like they’re unfolding the story—both literally and figuratively.
-Plus, with a print book, it’s easier to go back and confirm information you may be unsure of without losing your place and having to scroll or click back on your mobile device or tablet.
+Seeing and feeling how much progress you’ve made in the story can help readers feel like they’re unfolding the story—both literally and figuratively.
+Plus, with a print book, it’s easier to go back and confirm information you may be unsure of without losing your place and having to scroll or click back on your device.

 2. They help children become better readers, too.